mbudnek/google-home-hubitat-community/README.md

 1. Navigate to https://console.actions.google.com
 2. Click "New project"
-3. Enter a name for the project and click "Create project".
+3. Enter a name for the project and click "Create project"
-4. Select "Smart Home"
+4. Select "Smart Home" and click "Start Building"
 5. Click the "Develop" tab.
 6. On the "Invocation" screen, give your Action a name
 7. Click "Actions" in the menu